Anaesthetic Pre-Op Service

-The Pre-Op Clinic takes place within the outpatients department at Alder Hey Hospital.
+The Pre-Op Blood Clinic takes place within the outpatients department at Alder Hey Hospital.
 On arrival please report to the self-check in screens located within the main atrium on the ground floor.
-Once you have completed the self-check in you will then be directed to the specific area within out-patients where your appointment will take place.
+Once you have completed the self-check in you will then be directed to G2 waiting area (at the side of Costa), within out-patients where your appointment will take place.

 What should we do if we cannot attend the appointment?

 If the appointment date or time is not convenient, please contact the Pre-Op Service on

 0151 252 5845 and another appointment will be arranged.

 Please note: If you do not attend the Pre-Op Blood Clinic appointment your child’s admission could be delayed or even cancelled.

 If my child is worried about being admitted can you offer help?